mjcross/Pico_OpenTherm_RX/README.md

 The repository is structured as a VS Code project with CMake.
 It is configured to manage the target device via a [Picoprobe](https://github.com/raspberrypi/picoprobe) USB/SWD bridge.

+**NOTE: this code is less tested and less frequently updated than my [pico-opentherm-boiler](https://github.com/mjcross/pico-opentherm-boiler).
+You almost certainly want to be using that instead.**

 ## Notes

 OpenTherm encodes bits with Manchester / Bi-phase-L (rising edge '0', falling edge '1').
 Frames consist of a leading '1', 32 data bits and a final '1'.
 Frames are sent LSB first at 1kb/s with the first data bit being an (even) parity bit.